 Home Improvements and FSHOA Approval

-Spring home improvement projects are beginning to start up around our neighborhood and it is great to see all the wonderful improvements!
+It is always great to see all the wonderful home improvements throughout our neighborhood!
 Please remember that our FSHOA has bylaws and covenants that were established to help maintain the beauty of our neighborhood and maximize home values for the benefit of everyone in the subdivision.
-One of the Board's roles is to enforce these bylaws and we are grateful to you for your assistance.
+One of the Board’s roles is to enforce these bylaws and we are grateful to you for your assistance.

 Speed Limit – 25 MPH

-The weather is getting nicer and more people are out walking and biking.
-For the safety and courtesy of your neighbors, please do not drive faster than 25 mph in our subdivision.
+For the safety and courtesy of your neighbors and children, please do not drive faster than 25 mph in our subdivision.
 Thank you!

 Pet Waste and Leashes